Back to Products

 Measure light pollution levels with scientific accuracy using your smartphone camera.
 Dark Sky Meter helps astronomers, researchers, and citizen scientists quantify sky brightness and track light pollution trends over time.

-Dark Sky Meter app interface showing sky brightness measurement
+Dark Sky Meter app interface

 How Dark Sky Meter Works